Dianne T. Golding Frankson

 Pre-Colombian inhabitants of the island, whom I have researched in

-Highlights from my most recent TV Appearance
+Highlights from my TV Appearances

 Unlike several other WDYTYA? trips to Jamaican shore's this one dealt with Johnny Barnes' maternal Grandfather's unique role in the bringing about of the islands self awareness and the eventual full independence movement for Jamaica away from Colonialism.